raedzayoud/Ecommece_App/README.md

 # Ecommece_User_App

-This eCommerce application enables users to seamlessly browse, purchase, and manage their favorite products.
+This ecommerce application enables users to seamlessly browse, purchase, and manage their favorite products.
 Built with Flutter for the frontend and PHP for the backend, the app interacts with a MySQL database to efficiently store user data, product details, and transaction information.

 ## Key Features